aravindarajanS/Therapist_Chatbot/README.md

 ## Installation

     pip install -r requirements.txt

 ## Usage

- streamlit app is not functional as expected some errors has to be fixed, but he core functionality is working as expected, the streamlit code here is just for demonstration purpose
+ streamlit problem is fixed it is working as expected.
+Below command will run the streamlit app.
+When you finished enter exit in the chat. your history will be saved to a txt file with your user id as name in the data/output folder.

+ streamlit run src/streamlit.py

  ## Data